 MBAD African Bead Museum now enters its next phase as a civic and cultural leader.
-The purpose of the fundraising campaign, which matches a $100,000 grant from the Knight Foundation, is to restore a collapsed building on site to serve three program functions:

 Why now?
 Why Detroit?
 Why does your support matter?

 Detroit's future is in its neighborhoods.
 MBAD African Bead Museum is in a unique position as a cultural institution born of and growing in a neighborhood.
 MBAD African Bead Museum is a cornerstone for the soon-to-be Africa Town at the intersection of New Center and Northwest Detroit.